certbot/certbot/docs/using.rst

 Modifying the Renewal Configuration File
 ----------------------------------------

-When a certificate is issued Certbot creates a renewal configuration file that tracks the options that were selected when Certbot was run.
+When a certificate is issued, by default Certbot creates a renewal configuration file that tracks the options that were selected when Certbot was run.
 This allows Certbot to use those same options again when it comes time for renewal.
 These renewal configuration files are located at ``/etc/letsencrypt/renewal/CERTNAME``.

 For advanced certificate management tasks, it is possible to manually modify the certificate's renewal configuration file, but this is discouraged since it can easily break Certbot's ability to renew your certificates.
+If you choose to modify the renewal configuration file we advise you to test it's validity with the ``certbot renew --dry-run`` command.

 .. warning:: Modifying any files in ``/etc/letsencrypt`` can damage them so Certbot can no longer properly manage its certificates, and we do not recommend doing so.